jdmillard/opencv-cuda/README.md

 This `OpenCV` project automatically detects if `CUDA` is installed, then compiles accordingly.
 Preprocessor directives are used to govern compilation such that the `cv::cuda::` namespace is used if possible.
 The result is a project that compiles, builds, and runs flawlessly with or without an available `CUDA` GPU.

+Such structure provides the benefit of allowing the development of a single code base that can be used for various implementations, each with unique hardware constraints.

 ### Configuring CUDA and OpenCV
 You can **skip** this section if
 * You already have the `CUDA` library installed and `CUDA-enabled` `OpenCV` library installed (the latter needs to be compiled by your machine from source) **OR**